Citizen Kane: Contemporary response

+Reception from the public

 The film did well in cities and larger towns, but it fared poorly in more remote areas.
 RKO still had problems getting exhibitors to show the film.
 For example, one chain controlling more than 500 theaters got Welles's film as part of a package but refused to play it, reportedly out of fear of Hearst.
 Hearst's disruption of the film's release damaged its box office performance and, as a result, it lost $160,000 during its initial run.
 The film earned $23,878 during its first week in New York.
 By the ninth week it only made $7,279.
 Overall it lost money in New York, Boston, Chicago, Los Angeles, San Francisco and Washington, D.C., but made a profit in Seattle.

-Contemporary responsesCitizen Kane received acclaim from several critics.
-New York Daily News critic Kate Cameron called it "one of the most interesting and technically superior films that has ever come out of a Hollywood studio".
-New York World-Telegram critic William Boehnel said that the film was "staggering and belongs at once among the greatest screen achievements".
-Time magazine wrote that "it has found important new techniques in picture-making and story-telling."
-Life magazine's review said that "few movies have ever come from Hollywood with such powerful narrative, such original technique, such exciting photography."
-John C. Mosher of The New Yorker called the film's style "like fresh air" and raved "Something new has come to the movie world at last."
-Anthony Bower of The Nation called it "brilliant" and praised the cinematography and performances by Welles, Comingore and Cotten.
-John O'Hara's Newsweek review called it the best picture he'd ever seen and said Welles was "the best actor in the history of acting."
-Welles called O'Hara's review "the greatest review that anybody ever had."

-The day following the premiere of Citizen Kane, The New York Times critic Bosley Crowther wrote that "... it comes close to being the most sensational film ever made in Hollywood."

-Count on Mr. Welles: he doesn't do things by halves. ...
-Upon the screen he discovered an area large enough for his expansive whims to have free play.
-And the consequence is that he has made a picture of tremendous and overpowering scope, not in physical extent so much as in its rapid and graphic rotation of thoughts.
-Mr. Welles has put upon the screen a motion picture that really moves.